reubenharry/website/content/blog/languagemodels.md

 What is being gestured at by these criticisms of modern statistical AI is a perceived dichotomy between true conceptual understanding and a shallow surface level hack which tricks the interlocutor into the impression that they are talking to an agent with real understanding.

-The perceived distinction is neatly embodied by the difference between an echo and Echo.
+The apparent distinction is neatly embodied by the difference between an echo and Echo.

 An echo doesn't *understand* what you said - you could scream in Amharic, Swahili or English, and the distortion it produces would happen in the same way.